What is closing in sales?

 Closing is the final stage of the sales process where a prospect commits to buy.
 This means you're asking someone to take action after you've shown them how your solution solves their problem.

-Most reps think closing is about pressure tactics or clever tricks.
+The word "closing" carries a lot of cultural baggage.
+Most reps think it's about pressure tactics or clever tricks.
 It's not.
-Closing is about guiding qualified buyers toward a decision that makes sense for their business.
+Effective sales closing techniques are about guiding qualified buyers toward a decision that already makes sense for their business.
+Think of it as confirmation, not coercion.

 The best closers know that closing starts long before the final ask.
 If you've done proper discovery and aligned your solution to the buyer's needs, closing becomes a natural next step.
 When you skip those earlier stages, no closing technique will save the deal.